 \begin{itemize} \item A single-line model over all available horizons:

 \item Or a two-line (piecewise linear) model with a breakpoint $\tau^*$:

 with at least two data points in each segment. \end{itemize}

 In both cases, the slopes and intercepts are obtained by ordinary least-squares regression.
-For the two-line model we scan all admissible split indices and select the breakpoint $\tau^*$ that minimises the sum of mean absolute errors (MAE) of the left and right segments.
+For the two-line model, we scan all admissible split indices and select the break point $\tau^*$ that minimizes the sum of mean absolute errors (MAE) of the left and right segments.
 We then compare: